theladygen/reading-notes/Code201/class9.md

 2.**When using the `addEventListener()` method, what 2 arguments will you need to provide?**

-A string that calls what action the user is to take (click, mouseover, etc) and a function that will be called whent the event happens.
+You will need to provide and type and a listener.

 3.**Describe the event object.
 Why is the target within the event object useful?**